 (Image: Apple Crumbles)

 Sometimes referred to as pastina, acini di pepe means “small parts of the pepper” in Italian, alluding to its miniscule size and rounded shape, which makes it versatile enough to be welcome in a wide range of dishes.
-Make it the mainstay of a cold salad, as in the Acini de Pepe Savory Pasta Salad, or sprinkle it into a piping hot soup.
+Make it the mainstay of a cold salad or sprinkle it into a piping hot soup.

 Gnocchi are tiny, soft dumplings traditionally made from potato, egg, and flour.
-This hearty pasta is perfect for rich sauces, and even stands up to baking, as in our Baked Gnocchi with Tomato, Mozzarella, and Spring Salad recipe—now on the menu!
+This hearty pasta is perfect for rich sauces, and even stands up to baking, as in our Gnocchi Pomodoro recipe.

 Italian for “little ears,” orecchiette are shaped like pasta bowls, rendering them perfect for collecting sauce.
-This pasta goes great with heavier sauces rife with meats and veggies, as with this recipe for Orecchiette with Broccoli Rabe and Italian Sausage, as their shape is perfect for catching bits of both.
+This pasta goes great with heavier sauces rife with meats and veggies, as with this recipe for Orecchiette with Spicy Sausage, as their shape is perfect for catching bits of both.

 You’d be forgiven for mistaking this pasta for rice.
-The toothsome orzo is often found adding heartiness to soups and salads, though we’ve been known to mix it with asparagus, lemon zest, and crumbled feta in our Lamb Meatballs with Orzo and Asparagus recipe.
+The toothsome orzo is often found adding heartiness to soups and salads, though we’ve been known to mix it with all kinds of seasonal veggies in our Greek Chicken with Orzo Salad recipe.

 You know this one well, we assume, as ravioli can pretty much do anything.
 These square pillows of dough can be filled with cheese, meat, veggies, or even seafood—hello, lobster ravioli—and served topped with sauce, in soups, or simply drizzled with olive oil.
-Check out this divine Cheese Ravioli with Kale Pesto and Roasted Carrots recipe and taste this pasta in all its glory.
+Check out this divine Pumpkin Ravioli recipe and taste this pasta in all its glory.